hjlllll/Functionalgrasp/README.md

 * [GraspIt!](http://graspit-simulator.github.io/build/html/installation_linux.html): It is recommended to install the ubuntu version.

-* [Toward-Human-Like-Grasp](https://github.com/zhutq-github/Toward-Human-Like-Grasp): It is recommended to install the ubuntu version.
+* Follow [Toward-Human-Like-Grasp](https://github.com/zhutq-github/Toward-Human-Like-Grasp): to install its environment.

 * [Pointnet/Pointnet++](https://github.com/yanx27/Pointnet_Pointnet2_pytorch): It is recommended to install the ubuntu